donovan/blog/docs/blog/2025-12-23-text-is-king.md

 *December 23, 2025*

-So I was watching [Steve Yegge's talk](https://www.youtube.com/watch?v=grn8vsFYuP0) the other day, and he drops this line: "text is king."
+So I was watching [an interview with Steve Yegge](https://www.youtube.com/watch?v=grn8vsFYuP0) the other day, and he drops this line: "text is king."
 And I'm sitting there thinking, yeah, *obviously*.
 But then I started connecting the dots, and holy crap, this isn't just some throwaway observation.
 It's the entire history of computing in three words.

 Let me back up.